LGBTQ rights in Ohio: Restrictions on youth care

 On December 13, 2023, the Ohio Legislature passed the Saving Adolescents from Experimentation (SAFE) Act (HB68), mostly along party lines.
 It bans gender affirming puberty blockers, hormones, and surgery for people under 18 On December 29, Governor Mike DeWine vetoed the bill, but on January 5, 2024, DeWine signed into law an executive order banning gender affirming surgeries for minors.
 On January 10, 2024, the Ohio House overrode his veto of HB68, and the Senate passed the bill into law via override on January 24.

 In April 2024, a judge blocked the legislation on banning gender-affirming healthcare for children and minors (based on a technicality and the one subject rule on bills) - from going into effect on April 24, 2024.
 In August 2024, a court overturned the injunction after finding "the regulation of transgender individuals" to be a legitimate state interest, allowing the legislation to go into effect.
-On March 18, 2025, the state's 10th District Court of Appeale reversed the judge's decision and reinstated the injunction.
-The state attorney general, Dave Yost, immediately vowed to appeal.
+On March 18, 2025, the state's 10th District Court of Appeals reversed the judge's decision, reinstating the injunction.
+State Attorney General Dave Yost immediately vowed to appeal.